Piter2627/valeriomangelicam-gmail.com/src/site/content/en/progressive-web-apps/customize-install/index.md

    element to start the in-app installation flow.

 {% Aside %}
-  The `beforeinstallprompt` event, and the `appinstalled` event have been moved from the Web App Manifest spec to their own [incubator](https://github.com/WICG/beforeinstallprompt).
-The Chrome team remains committed to supporting them, and has no plans to remove or deprecate support. **web.dev continues to recommend using them to provide a customized install experience.**
+  The `beforeinstallprompt` event, and the `appinstalled` event have been [moved from the Web App Manifest spec](https://github.com/w3c/manifest/pull/836) to their own [incubator](https://github.com/WICG/beforeinstallprompt).
+The Chrome team remains committed to supporting them, and has no plans to remove or deprecate support.
 {% endAside %}

 ### Listen for the `beforeinstallprompt` event {: #beforeinstallprompt }